-6. Method of disclosure

-(a) Public disclosure
+- 6. Method of disclosure - (a) Public disclosure

 Dealings should be disclosed in writing to all offerors and the offeree company or their respective financial advisers.
-At the same time all such dealings should be disclosed in electronic form to the Executive and, in respect of relevant dealings in listed securities, also to the Stock Exchange (Listing Division).
+At the same time all such dealings should be disclosed in writing to the Executive using the prescribed forms available on the SFC's website.
 The Executive will arrange for the posting of the disclosure on the SFC's website.